petros-d/docs/enterprise/cli-podman.md

     astro dev init
     ```

+3. Run the following command to specify Podman as the CLI's primary container engine:

+    ```sh
+    astro config set container.engine podman
+    ```

-3. Run `astro dev start` to confirm that Podman is running the containers for your local Airflow environment.
+4. Run `astro dev start` to confirm that Podman is running the containers for your local Airflow environment.

 ## Mac Setup